openshift-storage-scale/openshift-storage-scale-operator/documentation/konflux_release.md

 For further reading on Konflux, visit their [documentation website](https://konflux-ci.dev/docs/releasing/) to get acquainted with it and understand the release process as described in it.

 ## Prerequisites:
-To be able to release the operator, you will need first to have access to the orchestrator-releng workspace in konflux via the [Red Hat Console](https://console.redhat.com/application-pipeline/workspaces/orchestrator-releng/applications).
-If you don't, please reach out to @jordigilh, @masayag, @rgolangh or @pkliczewski to request access.
-You'll also need to be able to create PRs to the [operator](https://github.com/openshift-storage-scale/openshift-storage-scale-operator) and [fbc](https://github.com/openshift-storage-scale/openshift-storage-scale-fbc) repositories.
+To be able to release the operator, you will need first to have access to the orchestrator-releng workspace in konflux via the [Red Hat Console](https://console.redhat.com/application-pipeline/workspaces/storage-scale-releng/applications).
+If you don't, please reach out to @jordigilh, @mbaldessari or @darkdoc to request access.
+You'll also need to be able to create PRs to the [operator](https://github.com/openshift-storage-scale/openshift-fusion-access-operator) and [fbc](https://github.com/openshift-storage-scale/openshift-fusion-access-fbc) repositories.

 Accessing the Konflux cluster via oc CLI requires an auth token from the OCP.
 Once you've been added to the workspace, head to [this URL](https://oauth-openshift.apps.stone-prd-rh01.pg1f.p1.openshiftapps.com/oauth/token/request) to obtain a new token and login to the
 Konflux cluster.